Of course you know that Tokujo is the best deal when you order, right?

 When you go into a sushi restaurant and look at the menu, you’ll see the terms “Nami (並)” “Jo (上)” and “Tokujo (特上).
 Japanese people know from the kanji that “Tokujo” is the best, but generally they don’t know what the specific differences are.

-Today I’ll explain what each set consists of.
+Today we’ll explain what each set consists of.
 If you order “Nami” for one person, this is the typical course:

 Tuna Akami: 1 pc.
 Salmon: 1 pc.
 Shiromi (white fish): 1 pc.
 Silver-finned fish such as mackerel: 1 pc.
 Raw squid: 1 pc.
 Octopus: 1 pc.
 Egg: 1 pc.